A library to build custom networking layers for decentralized and distributed applications

 SwarmNL provides a simple interface to configure a node and specify parameters to dictate its behaviour.
 This includes:

 //!
-Using the default node setup configuration and the default network event handler
+Using the default node setup configuration

 // Default config